Alexander Abel Smith: Career

 British Army Staff, Washington.
 He was an honorary Brigadier in the British Army.
 From about 1946 he was a partner in J. Henry Schroder Wagg.
 He was Chairman of the Pressed Steel Company from 1955 to 1965 and of Provident Mutual Life Assurance Association Ltd. from 1966 to 1973.

-Family
+Personal life

 Abel Smith married in 1936 Elizabeth Morgan, who died in 1948.
 Secondly, he was the second husband of Henriette, Lady Abel Smith, Lady-in-Waiting to Queen Elizabeth II.
+His son, engineer David Francis Abel Smith, married author Lucy Abel Smith.